bloxstreet/support/staff-information/store-jobs.md

 **Step 1:** Customers will approach you with their items.
 You should greet them with a friendly greeting.

-**Step 2:** When they ask to be checked out, click “Start Sale” on the register.
+**Step 2:** When they ask to be checked out, click “Open Session” on the register.

-**Step 3:** Type in their username, then click “Finalize Sale.”
+**Step 3:** Type in their username, then click “Submit Payment.”

-**Step 4:** Click “Robux Payment” or “Card Payment,” depending on the customer’s preference.

-**Step 5:** Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.
+**Step 4:** Remind the customer to scan their Cash Card on the payment screen, and after doing so, inform the customer to enjoy the rest of their day.

 ### Hotel
 {:.text-blue-000}